 The Common Shares are the only securities of the share capital of the Company which carry voting rights.
-As of May 23, 2014, the Company had 195,305,729 Common Shares outstanding.
+References to Common Shares, options, deferred share units, performance share units and related information such as voting results and price per share made herein have been adjusted to reflect a stock dividend paid on September 29, 2014 of one Common share per each issued and outstanding Common share, which had the same effect as a two-for-one stock split of the Company's outstanding Common shares.
+As of May 25, 2015, the Company had 392,734,819 Common Shares outstanding.
 Each Common Share entitles its holder to one vote.

-Only holders of Common Shares of record at 5:00 p.m. on June 13, 2014, will be entitled to receive the Notice and to exercise the voting rights attached to the Common Shares in respect of which they are so registered at the Meeting, or any adjournment thereof, if present or represented by proxy.
+Only holders of Common Shares of record at 5:00 p.m. on June 12, 2015, will be entitled to receive the Notice and to exercise the voting rights attached to the Common Shares in respect of which they are so registered at the Meeting, or any adjournment thereof, if present or represented by proxy.

-To the knowledge of the Company's directors and executive officers, on May 23, 2014, the only person or company who or which owned of record or beneficially, or exercised control or direction over, directly or indirectly, 10% or more of the issued and outstanding Common Shares was the following:
+To the knowledge of the Company's directors and executive officers, on May 25, 2015, the only person or company who or which owned of record or beneficially, or exercised control or direction over, directly or indirectly, 10% or more of the issued and outstanding Common Shares was the following:

-Name Type of Ownership Number of Common Shares Percentage of Class Jolina Capital Inc.(1) of record 66,779,924 34%
+Name Type of Ownership Number of Common Shares Percentage of Class Jolina Capital Inc.(1) of record 133,559,848 34%